dannyrooks/sinatra_project/README.md

 delete  delete /posts/:id

 Welcome to Honey Hole!
-an app that helps you keep track of your favorite fishing spots and the fish species found there.
+an app that helps you keep track of your favorite fishing spots and the species of fish you caught there.